 If the filling is done in stages, or property by property rather than on a widespread scale, some flora and fauna may recolonise the filled area from adjacent areas.
 Older trees may remain in unfilled areas while newly planted trees in filled areas mature.

+A patchwork approach to filling will enable properties, infrastructure and land to be filled at the time it is (re)developed, thereby minimising the additional cost of adaptation.
 However, such a patchwork filling approach may create problems with drainage unless some considerable thought and planning is put in place to anticipate and manage this issue.
 A patchwork of fill may also lead to overland flow problems where higher ground obstructs drainage from lower ground.